-Methylprednisolone and prednisone are both corticosteroid medications.
-They have similar effects on the body but differ in their available forms and some of the side effects they cause.
+Methylprednisolone and prednisone are both corticosteroids and have similar actions.
+However, methylprednisolone and prednisone differ in their available forms and side effects

 In this article, we look at the differences between methylprednisolone and prednisone.

 Methylprednisolone and prednisone are both corticosteroids.
 Corticosteroids can reduce inflammation in the body and relieve related symptoms, such as body pain, swelling, and stiffness.